darsain/grunt-bumpup/README.md

 });
 ```

-You can also override the default property setters for `version` and `date` properties if you want some more control,
+You can also override the default setters for `version` and `date` properties if you want some more control, or
-or, lets say in a `version` property, when you are not using a Semantic Versioning, and need to define a custom version
-bumping style.
+other behavior than the default one.

 ### Setter arguments

-All setters receive the old property value as a first argument.
+All setters receive the old property, and bump type (`major`, `minor`, `patch`, or `prerelease`) as a first and second arguments.

-The `version` setter receives the bump type from the CLI `bumpup:type` as a 2nd argument.
 Example:

 ```js
 grunt.initConfig({